GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 Hence, the number of predictions outputted by an #acr("SSL") method can differ from situation to situation.
 We therefore decided to use a representation of this information that is agnostic to the number of sources.
 Such a property is of great interest when training a deep neural network.
-The latter can then have a fixed output while still being able to handle a varying number of sources.
+The model can then have a fixed output while still being able to handle a varying number of sources.
 The latter will be further denoted $n_s$.
 The set of #doa values will noted $Theta = (theta_1, ..., theta_n_s)$.